Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

 We zipped out into the street to join the ecstatic mobs coursing toward the cathedral.
 The happy "Lupa-Lupa-Lupa!" horde thundered through town, weeping with joy.
 At the cathedral, the crowd packed in, and the winning contrada received the beloved banner — champions…until the next race.

-The most recent race I witnessed, in August 2016, was historic: For the first time in over a century, the same contrada won both the July and the August races (and Lupa had gone 27 years without a win).
+This particular race I witnessed, in August 2016, was historic: For the first time in over a century, the same contrada won both the July and the August races (and Lupa had gone 27 years without a win).
 Seeing euphoria overcome members of the winning contrada reminded me that it's impossible for a tourist to really understand what this ritual race means to the people of Siena.

 Carrying their new trophy and hoisting their jockey high, the Lupa contingent tumbled out of the cathedral and back out into the streets of Siena, where the celebration would continue until the wee hours — 500 years of tradition, still going strong.